300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 Questions

-- Rafael Nadal has received all 4 majors not less than as soon as in his profession – true or false?
+- Rafael Nadal has gained all 4 majors no less than as soon as in his profession – true or false?

-- Who was the final American participant to win a gold medal within the Olympic Video games Males’s Singles match?

 Answers